-My Japanese was still very basic at the time, but I was able to ask him a question or two and understand enough to know that that was indeed the last train, and that the next train back to Kyoto was indeed in the morning, at 5 o’clock.
+My Japanese was still very basic at the time, but I was able to ask him a question or two and understand enough to know that that was indeed the last train, and that the next train back to Kyoto was indeed in the morning, after 5 o’clock.

 What I wasn’t able to understand was where exactly Maibara was.
-Maybe not too far, I hoped, and went out to the taxi rank.
+Maybe not too far, I hoped, and went out to find the taxi rank.

 …where I learned a cab would cost hundreds of dollars!
 “Okay, you’ve gone pretty bloody far,” I realised, “so what now?”